wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ##### 79 Proxies

-*   (1) Any member of a society entitled to attend and vote at a meeting of the society shall be entitled to appoint another person, whether a member or not, as his proxy to attend and, subject to subsection (2), to vote instead of him.
+*   (1) Any member of a society entitled to attend and vote at a meeting of the society shall be entitled to appoint another person, whether a member or not, as his or her proxy to attend and, subject to subsection (2), to vote instead of him.

     (2) Unless the society's rules otherwise provide, a proxy shall not be entitled to vote except on a poll.